NXLog Documentation

 </Input>

-Collect syslog via UDP, TCP, or TLS
+Collecting syslog via UDP, TCP, or TLS

 NXLog can be configured to listen on a port and collect syslog over the network.
 A port can be used to receive messages with UDP, TCP, or TLS transport.
-The local syslog agent may already by configured to listen on port 514 for UDP log messages from local applications.
+The local syslog agent may already be configured to listen on port 514 for UDP log messages from local applications.

 1. Configure NXLog with im_udp, im_tcp, or im_ssl.
 See the examples below.

-• modify the configuration to disable listening on port 514 (for example, remove input(type="imudp" port="514") from /etc/rsyslog.conf and restart Rsyslog).
+• Modify the configuration to disable listening on port 514 (for example, remove input(type="imudp" port="514") from /etc/rsyslog.conf and restart Rsyslog).

 3. Restart NXLog.